Debbl/use-transformers/README.md

 # use-transformers

-Simplify use transformers.js with react in browser.
+Easily use transformers.js with react in browser.

 ```tsx
 import { useState } from "react";